 To reduce the risk of side effects, doctors try to give the fewest drugs at the lowest doses that will still be effective.
-As a general rule, women who need to get chemo and fall into the low-risk group (see the section "How is gestational trophoblastic disease staged?") are given a single chemo drug.
+As a general rule, women who need to get chemo and fall into the low-risk group (see "How is gestational trophoblastic disease staged?") are given a single chemo drug.
 Women who fall in the high-risk group usually receive combinations of drugs, often at higher doses.

 Single drug treatment